Its-Just-Nans/bluehats.global/content/about.md

 ### Free Software in/by/for the public sector

-BlueHats is a community of worldwide civil servants who promote Free and Open Source software in, by and for the public sector.
+BlueHats is a community of worldwide civil servants who promote Free Libre and Open Source software in, by and for the public sector.
 They believe taxes should go to Free Software, endorsing the "public money, public code" principle.

-Feel free to [connect](https://bluehats.global/connect) with other BlueHats or to [promote](https://bluehats.global/promote) our movement.
+If you agree with our [manifesto](https://bluehats.global/manifesto/), feel free to [connect](https://bluehats.global/connect) with other BlueHats or to [promote](https://bluehats.global/promote) our movement.

 ## 👓 Co-founders